battlesnake/git-doc/index.md

 ### Editing history and stamping on butterflies (rebase)

+I strongly recommend reading the manpage for `git rebase`.
+Rebase is a very useful and powerful tool which, if used incorrectly, can cause lots of problems that are not always easy to fix.
+The manpage has lots of nice graph diagrams to explain what various rebase operations do.

+	$ git rebase --help

 Another method is `rebase`.
 This allows us to insert and remove commits into the current branch's history, in addition to squashing several consecutive commits into one.
 Remember that any changes to history will alter the checksums